japila-books/apache-spark-internals/docs/storage/DiskStore.md

 `putBytes`...FIXME

-`putBytes` is used when BlockManager is requested to xref:storage:BlockManager.adoc#doPutBytes[doPutBytes] and xref:storage:BlockManager.adoc#dropFromMemory[dropFromMemory].
+`putBytes` is used when BlockManager is requested to storage:BlockManager.md#doPutBytes[doPutBytes] and storage:BlockManager.md#dropFromMemory[dropFromMemory].

 == [[remove]] Removing Block